Ontological security: Adult learners

 "Adult educators also must secure the learners' ontological security against existential anxieties by associating learners' network and groups based on trust".

 International relations

 The concept of ontological security has been applied in international relations.
+According to C. Nicolai L. Gellwitzki, international relations research has developed along three distinct lines: a sociological approach inspired by Anthony Giddens, an existential approach drawing on philosophers such as Paul Tillich, Martin Heidegger, and Søren Kierkegaard, and a psychoanalytic approach, primarily based on the work of either Melanie Klein or Jacques Lacan.

-It has been argued that states seek to ensure their ontological security (the security of self and self-conception), in addition to their pursuit of physical security (such as protecting the territorial integrity of the state).
+The Giddensian approach has argued that states seek to ensure their ontological security (the security of self and self-conception), in addition to their pursuit of physical security (such as protecting the territorial integrity of the state).
 To ensure their ontological security, states may even jeopardize their physical security.
-Ontological security in world politics can be defined as the possession, on the level of the unconscious and practical consciousness, of answers to fundamental questions that all polities in some way need to address such as existence, finitude, relations with others and their autobiography.
-Collective actors such as states become ontologically insecure when critical situations rupture their routines thus bringing fundamental questions to public discourse.
+Ontological security in the Giddensian tradition can be defined as the possession, on the level of the unconscious and practical consciousness, of answers to fundamental questions that all polities in some way need to address such as existence, finitude, relations with others and their autobiography.
+Collective actors such as states become ontologically insecure when critical situations often referred to as dislocatory events rupture their routines thus bringing fundamental questions to public discourse and propagating existential anxiety.
+In this context, the self of these collective actors is often contrasted to the other for purposes of stabilising and maintaining as well as to contest and renegotiate a positive identity and self-conception.
+This distinction has been used in order to examine identity dynamics in countries such as the United Kingdom, Germany, Turkey, Finland, Sweden, Thailand, and Japan and China.

+In contrast, the existential approach primarily focuses on the constitutive role of anxiety in global politics, whereas psychoanalytic approaches explore the psychological mechanisms underpinning anxiety management.
+The existential perspective treats anxiety as an inherent condition of being and statehood arising from the fundamental groundlessness of life and the international system.
+Meanwhile, psychoanalytic frameworks examine how collective actors employ psychological defenses, such as projection or splitting, to maintain a coherent sense of self and manage the internal and external tensions that threaten their identity.